 References must be provided.
 Each reference description must contain the client name and address, a project description, photographs, location, project cost, completion date, company's role and contact name with title and telephone number.
 Each reference description must also identify whether the project was completed within budget and within the agreed upon design and construction timetables.
 The College reserves the right to contact any client listed.
-Consultants should check the references they submit to ensure that each reference and the associated contact information e.
+Consultants should check the references they submit to ensure that each reference and the associated contact information is current.
+The entire list of references should be clearly identified and separated in the proposal.
+An incomplete references section may result in disqualification.